Trending Topics

 None of these drugs is clearly superior to the other and all three will likely improve hypotension, but BP isn’t everything!
 Understanding what each drug does, how it affects different shock states, as well as the risks involved allows a drug choice that can improve cardiac output and perfusion, not just increase the BP.

-Finally, mechanisms of vasopressors are the same in pediatrics, however, frontline agent and evidence supporting their use varies widely from adults, but those details are for another article.
+Finally, the mechanisms of vasopressors are the same in pediatrics, however, frontline agents and evidence supporting their use vary widely from adults, but those details are for another article.

 References